The Process of Partnering With Kelser

 The goal of this visit is to:

-- Provide us with a comprehensive, first-hand view of your IT footprint and infrastructure (which may involve taking pictures of your equipment)
+- Provide us with a comprehensive, first-hand view of your IT footprint and infrastructure

 - Gather detailed information about your IT environment from the person who best understands it as well as any other key stakeholders